InnerSpark/ISM-CodeSnippets/README.md

 ISM-CodeSnippets
 ================

-Repository of all my code snippets I have created and use
+This is a collection of my html, css, and javascript code snippets.